-Yesterday’s race was definitely one for the history books and once again gave us a first time podium for a young driver.
+Yesterday’s race for the Tuscan Gran Prix was definitely one for the history books and once again gave us a first time podium for a young driver.
 However it was anything but the usual race and sadly Cyril at Renault still lives on without a tattoo but I imagine if Ricciardo keeps up his pace, it’s only a matter of time.

 We didn’t get very far into the race before the Max Verstappen was once again put out of the race, Gasly, Sainz and Vettel also had an incident, we saw our first safety car and it wouldn’t be long before we had another one as a massive pileup was caused before Bottas could be overtaken crossing the line.

 This caused a pileup as some of the less experienced drivers powered off at the green light instead of waiting for Bottas to cross the starting line which indicates that the race had started once again.

 The Tuscan Gran Prix was a mass of destruction with seven racers out by the time we reached lap fifteen of fifty nine and it was only lap nine when we saw the first of two red flags of the day, something which hadn’t happened since Brazil in 2016.